• plumbing heating and air alliance member

 With over 1.59 billion users, TikTok is a relatively untapped marketing channel within the HVAC industry.
 Additionally, including video within a social post can increase its reach by 50% compared to static image posts.

-For your reference, focus on the following social media platforms for video shares:
+Focus on the following social media platforms for video shares:

 • YouTube